okam-cloud22/AMeeting/README.md

 including your own firm- or product-specific terms.
 Keep "wrong" variants distinctive — very short or common words will misfire on normal text.

-## Building (happens on GitHub, not on your machine)

-`.github/workflows/build.yml` runs on GitHub's Windows runners:

-1. Clones whisper.cpp at pinned tag `v1.8.6` (build-time only — not vendored in
-   this repo) and compiles `whisper-cli.exe`: static-linked, CPU-only, AVX2/FMA (Haswell-compatible, **not** tuned to the runner's newer CPU).
-2. Builds `app.exe` with PyInstaller (Python 3.12, onedir).
-3. Zips everything into `MeetingScribe-win64.zip`.

-- Every push to `main` → build + downloadable **Actions artifact** (sanity check).
-- Pushing a tag like `v1.0.0` → a **GitHub Release** with the zip attached.
-- The model file is deliberately excluded from git, the build, and the Release.

-To cut a new release: `git tag v1.x.y && git push origin v1.x.y` (or use the GitHub web UI → Releases → Draft new release → new tag).

 ## Code signing / SmartScreen

 The exe is unsigned.
 Options, in increasing cost: